YARN.SCHOOL

 WHAT’S IT ALL ABOUT?

 Enjoy a long weekend packed with lessons and supervised hands-on practice dyeing fiber and spinning yarn.
-It’s wonderful workshop for all skill levels.
+It’s a wonderful workshop for all skill levels.
 Novice yarn makers will build fundamentals, while experienced students focus on improving and picking up new techniques.
-Everyone will go home with a huge spinning fiber stash they’ve dyed themselves, plus a sweet goodie bag!
+Everyone will go home with a huge spinning fiber stash they’ve dyed and carded themselves, plus a sweet goodie bag!

 photo by John Wise